drumnickydrum/sequencer/README.md

   - volume knob
   - pitch knob
   - length knob
+  - The knob values are 0-100 and I did calculations to scale that to required adjustment values.
+Not sure if I should do it the other way around.
 - Added an info overlay to assist with instructions.
+- Kit now stored in a ref.
+It gets the duration of each buffer after the audio is ready.
+It uses `volumeMod`, `pitchMod`, and `durationMod` to adjust the knobs mentioned above.
+(The calculation happens during `scheduleCell () => triggerAttackRelease()` ).

+#### Next

-- I'd also like to figure out the 'slicer' option...
+- I'd like to figure out the 'slicer' option...
 I remember there was something in tone.js where if you schedule an array it will fit the notes within the current subdivision, effectively 'slicing' it up.
 - I'd also like to implement a feature to copy the current sound's pattern to another sound.
-- setKit isn't right...
-I'm really just mutating the sampler directly.
-This is unrelated to React state.

 ### 2/25/2021